ntoser/geometric_lib/docs/README.md

 - Triangle: P = a + b + c
 ```

+Here are formulas for finding area and perimeter

 # Calls functions examples
 ## Circle
 - area(3) = 28.2743338823....